kubernetes/autoscaler/cluster-autoscaler/proposals/provisioning-request.md

 1. Try to provision required VMs in one loop.
 2. If it failed, remove the partially provisioned VMs and back-off.
-3. Stop the back-off after a given duration (optional), which would be passed via `AdditionalParameters` field, using `ValidUntilSeconds` key and would contain string denoting duration for which we should retry (measured since creation fo the CR).
+3. Stop the back-off after a given duration (optional), which would be passed via `Parameters` field, using `ValidUntilSeconds` key and would contain string denoting duration for which we should retry (measured since creation fo the CR).

 Note: that the VMs created in this mode are subject to the scale-down logic.